 equipment manufacturers and distributors.

-Thanks to the GLOBAL lack of MIG - FCA weld process control - best practice expertise, in the past three decades, the majority of weld shops have thrown money out of their windows on the purchase of unecessary, costly, gas mixes and cored consumables that are not required, and also on pulsed MIG weld equipment that for most steel / alloy steel applications has typically been loaded with useless, electronic bells and whistles.
+Thanks to the GLOBAL lack of MIG - Flux Cored weld process control - best practice expertise, in the past three decades, the majority of weld shops have thrown money out of their windows on the purchase of unecessary, costly, gas mixes and cored consumables that are not required, and also on pulsed MIG weld equipment that for most steel / alloy steel applications has typically been loaded with useless, electronic bells and whistles.

 I would like to know another industry that for decades has relied heavily on biased,

 unqualified sales influence to help resolve it's day to day technical, weld quality, productivity and weld cost issues...

 For the last three decades, throughout the global MIG weld industry, millions of weld shops have paid 100 to 400% more than necessary to purchase a pulsed MIG power source.
 In the same shops they may also decide to waste more of their hard earned dollars by paying 2 - 60% more for useless three part gas mixes, or pay premium prices for unnecessary metal cored or flux cored wires.
 The solution to this unnecessary waste is simple.
 When the key weld decision makers in a weld shop have weld process control - best practice expertise, that expertise will be able to cut through the global weld equipment - consumables sales induced BS.

 With weld process control expertise, the weld decision maker will have the important ability to provide the practical, cost effective requirements that are necessary to daily attain consistent, optimum weld quality and productivity,

 and of course always at the lowest possible costs.